svoop/aixm/README.md

 ## Validation

-* Use `AIXM::Document#complete?` to check whether all mandatory information is present.
+Use `AIXM::Document#complete?` to check whether all mandatory information is present.
 Airspaces, geometries etc have `complete?` methods as well.

-* Use `AIXM::Document#valid?` to validate the resulting AIXM against the XSD schema.
+Use `AIXM::Document#valid?` to validate the resulting AIXM against the XSD schema.
 If any, you find the errors in `AIXM::Document#errors`.
+Since the data model is not fully implemented, some associations cannot be assigned and have to be left empty.
+The resulting validation errors are silently ignored:

+* OrgUid - organizations may be empty tags

 ## Rendering